manatlan/htag/docs/runners.md

 Because it's based on **Starlette**, this runner is an **ASGI HTag App**, which provide [a lot of features](../asgi/)

-As it's a webserver, and unlike others : you can have many clients, so it's a different beast ;-) It manages a http session (a cookie), and the session is available, per user, in `request.session`, or `<htag_instance>.session` (sessions are server-side).
-But, you can have only one instance of a htag Tag class, per user. (to avoid many instances (and memory overflow) at a time, per user, using F5/refresh).
-The newer replace the old one, so the memory stay "acceptable".
-And, of course, you can have many htag class managed by many endpoints.
-(TODO: give an example in docs)
+As it's a webserver, and unlike others : you can have many clients, so it's a different beast ;-)

+It manages a http session (with a cookie), and the session is available, per user, in `request.session`, or `<htag_instance>.session` (sessions are server-side).
+But, you can have only one instance of a htag Tag class, per user. (and like others, if you hit F5/refresh, it will reuse the current instance (not recreate it!)).
+The re-creation of the instance is based on the url/path (you'll need to change query_params, for example), and so ; the newest will replace the old one, so the memory stay "acceptable".
+And, of course, you can have many htag class managed by many endpoints. (see: [asgi things](../asgi/))

 HTag wasn't designed (at start) to be served on a webserver (with many clients), But this solution is completly usable, with this kind of runner.